Stage 3 – Monday, August 3, 2020

 - UPEI-organized events for up to 50 individuals can be held upon approval.

-- Event leads will send an event approval form to email@example.com
+- Event leads will send an event approval form to email@example.com at a minimum of fifteen (15) business days in advance of the event.

 - Upon approval by the Vice-President Administration and Finance, the Ceremonies and Events Manager will send an operational plan template to the event lead to complete and send to firstname.lastname@example.org.